scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 students can be allowed to attempt the quiz either once or multiple times as desired.
 This is often useful when teaching new users.
 Questions are automatically graded.
 A user either gets the full marks or zero if the tests fail.
-In the future we will also support partial grading depending on the number of test cases the code passes.
+In the future yaksh will also support partial grading depending on the number of test cases the code passes.

 In terms of the internal design, yaksh is fairly simple.